-UTA will issue a campus wide "Timely Warning" notice to members of the UTA community for Clery crimes that occur within the Clery geography (On Campus, Public Property, and Non-campus Property), that in the judgement of the University, constitute a serious or continuing threat to the UTA community.
-The need for a Timely Warning is determined either by UTAPD alone or UTAPD in consultation with the Office of Legal Affairs and any other department that may have information about the incident for which a Timely Warning may need to be issued.
+UTA will issue a campus wide "Timely Warning" notice to members of the UTA community for Clery crimes that occur within the Clery geography (On Campus, Public Property, and Non-campus Property), that in the judgment of the University, constitute a serious or continuing threat to the UTA community.
+The need for a Timely Warning is determined either by UTAPD alone, or UTAPD in consultation with the Office of Legal Affairs and any other department that may have information about the incident for which a Timely Warning may need to be issued.
 Timely Warnings will be distributed for such incidents whether the incident is reported directly to UTAPD or indirectly through a local police agency or CSA.
 The decision to issue a Timely Warning is made on a case-by-case basis considering the facts surrounding the crime.
 Note that UTA is not required to issue a Timely Warning with respect to crimes reported to pastoral or professional counselors as these professionals are exempt from the CSA requirement to report Clery crimes.
 Timely Warnings will be issued to the UTA community as soon as pertinent information is available and with the goal of aiding in the prevention of similar crimes.
 Names of victims are confidential and will be withheld.
-Typically, Timely Warnings will be distributed to the UTA community via blast email to all UTA assigned email accounts and/or some or all of the following methods of communication: text messages, emails sent through the UTA's MavALERT system, or physical postings on UTA buildings.
+Typically, Timely Warnings will be distributed to the UTA community via blast email to all UTA assigned email accounts and/or some, or all of the following methods of communication: text messages, emails sent through the UTA's MavALERT system, or physical postings on UTA buildings.
 Timely Warnings will usually include the following information, unless issuing the information risks compromising law enforcement efforts: date and time or timeframe of the incident; a brief description of the incident; information that will promote safety and aid in the prevention of similar crimes; suspect description when appropriate; UTAPD contact information; and any other information deemed appropriate.
-UTAPD and University Communications work together in issuing Timely Warnings.
-Typically, UTAPD drafts the warnings, University Communications reviews and publishes them electronically via blast email and on the UTA and UTAPD's websites, and University Communications updates these electronic communications as new information becomes available.
+UTAPD and the Office of Marketing, Messaging, and Engagement (MME) work together in issuing Timely Warnings.
+Typically, UTAPD drafts the warnings, MME reviews and publishes them using the MavAlert system, electronically through a blast email and on the UTA and UTAPD's websites.
+MME disseminates updates utilizing these electronic communications as new information becomes available.

-Timely Warnings are typically issued for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) crime classifications:
+Timely Warnings are typically issued for the following National Incident Based Reporting System (NIBRS) crime classifications:

-Murder/Non-Negligent Manslaughter

-- Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger UTA community) - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Chief of Police, or designee).
+- Murder/Non-Negligent Manslaughter - Aggravated Assault (Cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger UTA community.) - Burglaries or Motor Vehicle Thefts that occur in reasonably close proximity to one another - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Chief of Police, or designee).
 In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
-All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Major incidents of Arson - Other Clery crimes, as determined necessary by the Chief of Police or their designee.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Arson when it is a major incident - Other Clery crimes, as determined necessary by the Chief of Police or their designee